The Oregon Parks Foundation Fund

 Location of project: Oregon

-The Oregon Parks Foundation Fund of The Oregon Community Foundation was created in 2009 by the Oregon Parks Foundation.
-This fund supports the acquisition, preservation and restoration of Oregon's native landscape, as well as environmental, recreational and educational improvements to public parks throughout the state of Oregon.
+The Oregon Parks Foundation Fund of OCF was created in 2009 by the Oregon Parks Foundation (OPF).
+This fund supports the acquisition, preservation and restoration of Oregon's native landscape, as well as environmental, recreational and educational improvements to public parks throughout Oregon.

 You can learn more about this opportunity by visiting the funder's website.